EnriqueTheDog/super_rpg_world/README.md

 ----Still working on----

-randomized attacks and spells
+-- randomized attacks and spells
-weapons!
+-- weapons!
-bosses
+-- bosses
-shops with potions and other stuff classes
+-- shops with potions and other stuff
+-- classes
+-- english version